GSA-TTS/identity-handbook/_articles/appdev-oncall-guide.md

 Handoffs on holidays will be managed on a case-by-case basis.

-When handing off:
+During hand off:

-* Update the `@login-appdev-oncall` Slack handle to be the new person
+* Update the `@login-appdev-oncall` Slack handle with the new team
+* Update the `@login-support-escalation` Slack handle with the new team

-The outgoing oncall person should let the incoming person know about any outstanding issues or bugs
+* Transfer knowledge of any outstanding issues or bugs from the outgoing team to the incoming team

 ## Responsibilities